 What Are the Best Ways to Treat Spider Veins?

 Treating spider veins is simple and safe, providing you choose a board certified vein doctor.
 No treatment should begin without a physical exam and evaluation of your symptoms.
 Some vein centers on Long Island offer cosmetic treatments, but those don’t address issues like chronic venous insufficiency.
 If you just treat the spider vein without treating the leaky valve, more veins will form.
-Our Long Island vein doctors make sure your spider veins are really gone, by eliminating the actual problem.
+Our vein doctors in Long Island make sure your spider veins are really gone, by eliminating the actual problem.

 Often considered the treatment of choice for small spider veins, sclerotherapy uses either liquid, foam, or premixed foam irritants to destroy unhealthy veins.
 The medicine is injected into individual vessels and is one of the simplest solutions for spider veins.